Mobile Menu

 READ NEXT:

-How to Buy Discount Disney World Tickets
+How to Use Rider Swap at Disney World

 You are allowed to bring up to two people with you while using the Disney rider switch if you have waited alone with a non-riding guest; so some members of your party can ride the same attraction twice – just remember to let the cast member know before you ride the first time.